A Series of 4pp. Gospel Tracts by W.K. for distribution after preaching.

 Are we then to murmur because, while Christ is on high, we see not yet all things subjected to Him?
 He is crowned with glory; but Satan is still the god and prince of the world, and hence the enmity to all who have faith, and the greater in proportion to their fidelity.

 In Rom.
 5:3-5 the true way of God is briefly traced in the discipline of the soul, full of profit for all exercised thereby.
 It all supposes and follows our justification by faith.
 There maybe, as there was of old, a shirking of God's will; but He knows how to deal with His children when refractory; and as of old, so now He chastens whom He loves, and scourges every son whom He receives.
 Nor is discipline the only end of God.
-He tries us, as He did Abraham ; and blessed is the man that endures temptation, for after being proved he shall receive the crown of life which He promised to those that love Him.
+He tries us, as He did Abraham; and blessed is the man that endures temptation, for after being proved he shall receive the crown of life which He promised to those that love Him.

 So the apostle Peter says, that ye greatly rejoice in the salvation ready to be revealed in the last time, though now for a little while, if need be, put to grief by various temptations, that the trying of your faith, more precious than gold that perisheth, might be found unto praise and honour and glory at the revelation of Jesus Christ.
 But in our text the apostle dwells on the present fruit for the soul.
 "We glory in tribulations also, knowing that tribulation worketh patience" (or endurance) etc. This is hindered if we question our justification and so our peace be unsettled.
 But starting on our pilgrim journey with assurance of faith, we interpret the tribulations by the light of redemption, and confide in Him Who justifies the ungodly man (Rom.
 4:5), having raised up Jesus our Lord from the dead, Who was delivered for our offences and was raised again for our justification.
 Our acceptance of tribulation at His hand works out endurance or patience on our part.

 Again, "patience [works out] experience."
 It is not yet the experience of what is within, which is formally and fully discussed in a later part of this Epistle from Rom.
 5:12 to Rom.
 8 inclusively.
 Here endurance works out what God is along the road; which is missed just so far as we allow impatience.
 And this "experience" works out "hope."
-In quietness of spirit and the proof of what God is towards us, let the world and present trials oppose as they may, we learn to have our, eyes habitually above.
+In quietness of spirit and the proof of what God is towards us, let the world and present trials oppose as they may, we learn to have our eyes habitually above.
 Hence it is that the hope of the glory of God which was accepted as a truth becomes more influential, consolatory, and cheering practically.
 Nor does it whatever its heavenly brightness, put us to shame, for the blessed reason, that the love of God has been and is shed abroad in our hearts through the Holy Spirit given to us.

 No greater power of enjoying Himself than this, we may boldly say, could our gracious God give to the believer.
-Our blessed Lord, in the days of His. flesh, had the Spirit given Him, and so without blood.
-The Holy One of God, He needed no, sacrifice as He had no sin.
+Our blessed Lord, in the days of His flesh, had the Spirit given Him, and so without blood.
+The Holy One of God, He needed no sacrifice as He had no sin.
 The Spirit of God descending and abiding on Him was the sign and witness of His personal perfectness as He walked here below.
 Him, the Son of man, God the Father sealed.
 We receive the Holy Spirit because in Christ we have redemption; as, in the type of the O.T., the oil followed the blood on the sons of Aaron, already washed in the water, the high priest alone being anointed without blood (Lev.
 8:12); afterward, he and they together (ver.
 23, 24, 30).
 This was a beautiful shadow, though of course not the very image.
 Christ is the truth.
-If the love of God, spite of our imperfect condition, has been thus shed abroad in our hearts in virtue of redemption, what surprise can there be that, when risen or changed it the coming of Christ, we should share with Him God's eternal glory?
+If the love of God, spite of our imperfect condition, has been thus shed abroad in our hearts in virtue of redemption, what surprise can there be that, when risen or changed at the coming of Christ, we should share with Him God's eternal glory?
 Even this hope does not make us ashamed because of His love pervading the heart.

 W. K.